Welcome to Afterglow, I’m your host, Mark Chilla.

 Unfortunately, this collaboration would be one of the final times that the trio would record together.
 By the end of the 1950s, almost as soon as they joined forces, the group began to splinter as Dave Lambert, Jon Hendricks, and Annie Ross would each begin to pursue solo projects.
 Lambert and Hendricks did record a few more times with some Annie Ross replacements like Yolande Bavan.
 But then Dave Lambert died in an automobile accident in 1966.
 Jon Hendricks’ long-time musical partner was gone, and he was left to make a career on his own.

-During this time in the 1960s and 70s, Hendricks also made guest appearance on a few records with artists like Thelonious Monk and Stan Getz.
-In 1968 he made an appearance on Monk’s album Underground, performing his new vocalese version of Monk’s classic tune “In Walked Bud.”
-The “Bud” referred to is bebop jazz pianist Bud Powell, and Hendricks’ lyrics play on a familiar trope in vocalese jazz music: a song all about the history of jazz itself.
+… During this time in the 1960s and 70s, Hendricks also made guest appearance on a few records with artists like Thelonious Monk and Stan Getz.
+I’ll play some of those guest spots now, beginning with a track he recorded in 1968 with Thelonious Monk on Monk’s album Underground.
+This tune was one of Monk’s classic compositions called “In Walked Bud,” and Hendricks added the vocalese lyrics for this session.
+The “Bud” referred to here is bebop jazz pianist Bud Powell, and Hendricks’ lyrics play on a familiar trope in vocalese jazz music: a song all about the history of jazz itself.

-Around this time, Hendricks began to become revered as a prominent figure in jazz and an elder statesman of the art of vocalese.
-In 1985, he won a Grammy award with the Manhattan Transfer and Bobby McFerrin for the Manhattan Transfer album Vocalese.
-The album features songs all with lyrics by Hendricks, including innovative arrangements of "Birdland" and “Another Night In Tunisia.”
+Besides making his own music, Jon Hendricks also became a revered figure in jazz and an elder statesman of the art of vocalese.
+In 1985, he won a Grammy award with the Manhattan Transfer and Bobby McFerrin for the Manhattan Transfer album Vocalese and the song “Another Night In Tunisia.”
+Vocalese featured all songs with lyrics by Jon Hendricks.MUSIC CLIP - Manhattan Transfer, "Another Night In Tunisia"